Last updated 14 March 2021

 During the peak months of January and February, the town swells with tourists from many countries, hoping to catch some of the powder, referred to as ‘japow.’
-Two of my lads and I are in Nozawa for that very reason!
+After our slight delay, in getting to Nozawa, two of my lads and I are in Nozawa for that very reason!

 Apres-ski Japanese style